It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 5. Reticulated Gecko

-The reticulated gecko one of the types of Geckos in Texas is a medium-sized gecko found in Texas and northern Mexico.
+The reticulated gecko, one of the types of Geckos in Texas, is a medium-sized gecko found in Texas and northern Mexico.

 The reticulated gecko has a brown, dark gray, or dark brown background with small white flecks or spots.

-Reticulated types of Geckos in Texas are nocturnal and they feed on insects and spiders at night.
-The reticulated gecko’s diet also includes other invertebrates like beetles, crickets, caterpillars, moths, flies, earthworms, slugs, and millipedes.
+Reticulated types of Geckos in Texas are nocturnal and feed on insects and spiders at night.
+The reticulated gecko’s diet includes other invertebrates like beetles, crickets, caterpillars, moths, flies, earthworms, slugs, and millipedes.

 They are often spotted on roads at night a few feet from their burrows as they search for food.